-Meet our researchers: Dr Emer O'Connor and cluster headache
+Meet our researchers: Dr Emer O'Connor, UCL Institute of Neurology

 Dr Emer O’Connor was awarded a Brain Research UK PhD studentship in 2017 to enable her to pursue her research in cluster headache.